2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, special ed graduates from Towson carry an average student debt load of $19,088.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $216.

-Read full report on Special Education at Towson University
+Full Special Education at Towson University Report

 Out of the 95 schools in the Middle Atlantic Region that were part of this year’s ranking, St. Joseph’s College - New York landed the # 2 spot on the list.
-Located in the large city of Brooklyn, SJC is a private not-for-profit college with a small student population.
+Located in the large city of Brooklyn, SJC is a private not-for-profit school with a small student population.

 Women make up 92% of the special ed majors at the school.